moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 Providing for multiple addresses per contact was way beyond the specifications and provided no additional value: the scope of my project was such that you needed only a single address and by no means multiple ones.
 I realized that I actually fell into the trap that I was precisely trying to avoid: providing overly complex features which are not needed.

 - **The 'street' and 'city' fields.** So I took the decision to remove this model entirely and stick to a simple 'street' and 'city' field for my contacts.
 This is enough and not more than what's needed.
 It's simple and leaves enough liberty for the user to specify whatever's needed.
 Besides, there's no justification to normalize the data up to the street number, so I might as well just include it in the 'street' field and not have a dedicated field.

+**Outcome:** I stored the data in a dedicated field of the Contact model.

 ### User access levels